 - Customer Addressbook and Service Location have been imported successfully.

-- Use the Jobs template with the columns in the table below.
-We need the Customer ID and Service Location ID from the previous import.
-For the current import, we need the Job ID and Description.
+- Use the Addressbook Notes template with the columns in the table below.
+We need the Customer ID* and Service Location ID( only applicable if the customer has multiple service locations) from the previous import.
+For the current import, we need the Notes.

 - The file should not have duplicate records.
 If it does, please note that they will be imported separately.

 - Check for bad data in the file In Note and Date columns.
 We cannot check all the bad data in the file especially when it has over a thousand records.
 Let the customer know about the discrepancies found and have them confirm if they want to have it imported as-is.
 Else they to fix the data in the file.

 - Make sure to delete the column names before you import them into Industrack.
 Otherwise, it will cause issues during the import.